sekithas/hello/README.md

-# hello
+# FIRST RESPOSITORY
-to know how github functions better.
+in order to know how github functions better.